-Chapter ?? gives an overview of related work.
-In Chapter 3 we'll look into the field of Co-Design and the problems it tries to solve.
+Chapter 2 gives an overview of related work.
+Chapter 3 looks into the field of Co-Design and the problems it tries to solve.
 Different types of Co-Design approaches are described, and the classifications that can be made.
-It turns out that understanding the paradigms, the computational models, is very important to decide on selecting a design strategy to use.
+Understanding the paradigms, the computational models, is very important to decide on selecting a design strategy to use.
 Therefore Chapter 4 describes computational models that are commonly used to model (parts of) systems.

-A single paradigm approach has serious disadvantages so various modelling approaches that allows a mixture of 2 or more computational models have been proposed in literature.
-To help investigating such approaches the various aspects of system-level modelling will be discussed in in Chapter 5.
+A single paradigm approach has serious limitations so various modelling approaches have been proposed in literature that allow a mixture of 2 or more computational models.
+To help investigate such approaches the various aspects of system-level modelling will be discussed in Chapter 5.
 This Chapter will serve as a guide for Chess in assessment of future developments.
-In Chapter 6 a number of existing projects and models will be described and analyzed using the classifications and ideas found in the first part.
-This thesis ends with conclusions on the type of approaches there are, and which of these can be valuable for Chess.
+In Chapter 6 a number of existing projects and models will be described and analyzed using the classifications and ideas found in the first part of the paper.
+This thesis ends with conclusions on the type of approaches that exist, which of these can be valuable for Chess and what directions research in Co-Design will be concentrated on.